Kiddush levana: Reform Judaism

 In 1977, Gates of the House: The New Union Home Prayerbook included a medley of verses from Psalm 148, (Note: Ps.
 148:1, 3, 7–13, and then a modified version of 5-6.) followed by Judah bar Ezekiel's liturgy, as did On the Doorposts of Your House in 1994.
+The selection of verses "downplays the genre of heavenly prayer while stressing universalist themes involving nature and humanity.
+It highlights references to animals, the kings of all nations, women and men, young and old.
+This refocusing moves the ritual away from mystical tropes and toward favorite themes of Reform Judaism".
 Both also included other blessings for natural phenomena.
 However, Reform synagogue prayerbooks continued to exclude these blessings, including all parts of Kiddush levana.

 In 1996, Jay Rosenbaum attempted to "revive the ancient custom of blessing the moon" at Temple Israel (Lawrence, MA).
 In 2000, the Union for Reform Judaism printed a Daily Blessings Card, which contained blessings for many natural phenomena, but not for the moon.
 In 2001, Daniel Fink, acknowledging that Kiddush levana would be "unfamiliar to most liberal Jews", called for its restoration in future Reform prayerbooks.
 The current American Reform prayerbook, Forms of Prayer (2008), continues to exclude it.

 Justin Jaron Lewis recited Kiddush levana every month, and led communal versions on Yom Kippur as rabbi of Congregation Iyr Hamelech (Kingston, Ontario).
 2011, the Siddur Pirchei Kodesh of Holy Blossom Temple (Toronto) included a Kiddush levana, comprising Ps.
 148:1–6, Judah bar Ezekiel's liturgy, and "The New Moon" by Ruth F. Brin.
 In 2015, Lisa Green created her own version for a summer camp.